troclaux/notes/auth.md

     - e.g. `https://example.com/login?token=...`
   - API keys

+- token: string of characters that represents a user's identity, permissions or access rights
+- access token: piece of data that represents the authorization granted to a client to access specific resources and identifies the user's permissions and identity
+  - used to secure access to APIs and other resources
+  - isn't stored in the database
+- refresh token: allows a client to obtain a new access token when an existing access token expires
+  - doesn't provide access to resources directly
+  - can be revoked
+  - generally last longer than access token
+  - stored in the database
+  - why not increase access tokens expiration time?
+    - access tokens are exposed while in transit, while refresh tokens are stored securely and only used to request new access tokens
+    - access tokens are bearer tokens, where "possession equals authority"
+    - access tokens can be stolen in cross-site scripting (XSS) attacks

+- cookie: small piece of data stored on client's browser by websites to remember stateful information
+  - e.g. user preferences, items in a shopping cart, refresh and access tokens, etc
+  - initially sent by the server
+  - client sends it back in afterwards
+  - used in browsers, not in mobile apps

+> [!IMPORTANT]
+> don't store secrets/JWTs/credentials in the browser's local storage
+> because local storage is accessible to any javascript running on the page

 ## authorization

 > process of determining what actions a user can perform within a system